WiredUK/Graphity/README.md

             .ConfigureSet(ctx => ctx.Countries, SetOption.IncludeAsFieldOnly);
     });

-With this code, no matter how many `DbSet`s you have in your context, the graph will only expose the ones mentioned here.
+With this code, no matter how many `DbSet`s you have in your context, the graph will only expose the ones configured here.

+You can also apply some default filters to your sets.
+For example, perhaps you only want to query on rows where the `Active` column is set to `true`, that would look something like this:

+    services.AddGraphity<AnimalContext>(options =>
+    {
+        options
+            .ConfigureSet(ctx => ctx.Animals, defaultFilter: a => a.Active == true);
+    });
 ## TODO

 Here are some things I'd like to get working: